-Having a predictable routine which your dog expects is the best thing you can do.
-Create a process you go through like how you would when putting a child to bed.
+Having a predictable routine that your dog expects is the best thing you can do.
+Create a process you go through, like how you would when putting a child to bed.
 Get your dog in the mood for bath time by following the same steps every time before you groom them.

 This reason is why following a set of procedures every time is so important.
-You want to create a routine, so they know to expect, and your dog knows they can trust you.
-They rely on you to be the strong one in this situation so they could become aggressive if you do not instill trust.
+You want to create a routine so they know what to expect and your dog knows they can trust you.
+They rely on you to be the strong one in this situation, so they could become aggressive if you do not instill trust.

-You wouldn’t go into battle without the proper weapons so you shouldn’t go at your dog without the correct tools.
-Not having the right grooming tools for your specific dog will not only make the job more difficult but you could also hurt them as a result.
+Not having the right grooming tools for your specific dog will not only make the job more difficult, but you could also hurt them as a result.

 Shampoo is another important tool that requires immense attention, and you can even make your own.
 Each hair type requires a different kind of shampoo, and some dogs have allergies while others require conditioner.
-The shampoo is one of the most important tools to research when grooming your pup.
+Shampoo is one of the most important tools to research when grooming your pup.

-One of the biggest questions dog owners have, “how often should I bathe my dog?”
+One of the biggest questions dog owners have is, “how often should I bathe my dog?”
 The answer to this depends on a few different factors.
-If your dog has long hair, they will need bathing more frequently than short haired dogs.
+If your dog has long hair, they will need bathing more frequently than short-haired dogs.
 If your pup is outside a lot, they will require more baths, and if they have certain allergies, they may require less or more bathing.

 Most experts advise bathing your pup at least once every three months, but certain dog breeds like Boxers may not require more than two baths a year because they typically stay clean on their own.

-When it comes to baths, use your judgement.
+When it comes to baths, use your judgment.
 If your dog smells or their fur is muddy they most likely need a bath.
 Don’t bathe your dog because you feel like it.
 A dog’s skin has natural oils that are necessary to protect them and promote hair growth.
 If you bathe them too frequently, their skin becomes dried out, irritated, and even infected.

 Many different shampoos exist to meet different needs.
-Certain moisturizing shampoos contain vitamins, oatmeal, and honey which are ideal for treating dry and itchy skin.
-Much of the manufactured shampoos contain harmful ingredients, dyes, and fragrances that cause allergies on your dog’s skin.
+Certain moisturizing shampoos contain vitamins, oatmeal, and honey, which are ideal for treating dry and itchy skin.
+Much of the manufactured shampoos contain harmful ingredients, dyes, and fragrances that cause allergies to your dog’s skin.

-If you have a hard time getting that fresh smell out of your pup, they might benefit from a deodorizing shampoo that promises the scent will last for an extended period.
+If you have difficulty getting that fresh smell out of your pup, they might benefit from a deodorizing shampoo that promises the scent will last for an extended period.
 It’s essential that when you choose this kind of shampoo, you buy one that does not contain any artificial fragrances.

-Mats pull on the skin causing pain and irritation.
-If your pup has matted hair, it’s important not to cut it out with scissors because you could cut into their skin without knowing it.
-Companies make special shampoo to help with fur that consistently gets matted, but the best way to prevent this from happening is through frequent brushing.
-Matting is common in lots of long haired breeds, as well as senior pups.
+Mats pull on the skin, causing pain and irritation.
+If your pup has matted hair, it’s important not to cut it out with scissors because you could cut it into their skin without knowing it.
+Companies make special shampoos or conditioners to help with fur that consistently gets matted, but the best way to prevent this from happening is through frequent brushing.

 The quick is the pink area inside the white nails.
 You’ll notice a small black dot in the center of the nail.
-As you are making your way up when you start to see this black area you know to stop.
+As you are making your way up when you start to see this black area, you know to stop.
 Using a tool like a Dremel can help.

 Consider Grooming Outside

-Go with your dog’s behavior especially in the beginning.
-If pup seems stressed out like whatever you are doing is too much for them, stop.
-Take a break, reward your canine with a treat, do what you need to do to make your dog feel comfortable again.
-Remember your dog plays off your emotions so never get upset with them for acting out during a grooming session.
+Go with your dog’s behavior, especially in the beginning.
+If pup seems stressed out, like whatever you are doing is too much for them, stop.
+Take a break, reward your canine with a treat, and do what you need to do to make your dog feel comfortable again.
+Remember your dog plays off your emotions, so never get upset with them for acting out during a grooming session.

-You want the best for your dog and understanding how to groom them properly is the key to your success.
+You want the best for your dog, and understanding how to groom them properly is the key to your success.
 Regardless of what kind of dog you have, we all need a little help every now and again.
-Here are some of the most common mistakes dog owners make when attempting to clean up their pup.
+Here are some of the most common mistakes dog owners make when attempting to clean up their pups.

 - Lack of preparation – Everything in life requires a small amount of training and preparation.
-By being here reading this, you have already take a big step towards properly grooming your pup.
-If you have a new puppy, you want to make sure you read up on grooming and understanding how to develop good habits.
-Luckily, many dogs enjoy bath time but if your dog doesn’t, don’t be alarmed.
+By being here reading this, you have already taken a big step towards properly grooming your pup.
+If you have a new puppy, you want to make sure you read up on grooming and understand how to develop good habits.
+Luckily, many dogs enjoy bath time, but if your dog doesn’t, don’t be alarmed.